Home

 Hydrogeologic Framework:

 The hydrogeologic framework consists of the extents and thicknesses of the major hydrogeologic units and the hydraulic properties of the sediments that comprise these units.
 The initial model development was based in part on the previous USGS analysis that defined the hydrogeologic-unit surfaces (Smolensky and others, 1990).
-Initial estimates of aquifer permeability were derived from an analysis of the existing deep lithologic boring data as shown in these cross sections of grain-size distribution.
-This information will be updated as part of the ongoing hydrogeologic framework mapping.
+Initial estimates of aquifer permeability were derived from an analysis of the existing deep lithologic boring data that was used to develop the lithologic texture model described in Walter and Finkelstein (2020).

 Aquifer recharge: